Introduction

 Transaction-based crosschain messaging relies on conveying transaction information that can be used to prove that a transaction was executed on the source network.
 For EVM-based networks, the transaction root in block headers provides a cryptographic hash structure encapsulating all transactions included within the block.
 By transmitting block headers containing a desired transaction hash alongside a Merkle proof tying the transaction hash to the overall transaction root, the destination network can reliably verify the occurrence of the specific transaction on the source network.

-More broadly, any network that utilizes Merkle trees or similar structures to efficiently store and verify transactions, can be used in the crosschain messaging protocol to attest that transactions having been executed in the network.
+More broadly, any network that utilizes Merkle trees or similar structures to efficiently store and verify transactions, can be used in the crosschain messaging protocol to attest that transactions were executed in the network.

 Transaction-based Verification